im-ironclad/ironclad-react-starterkit/README.md

 # ironclad-react-starterkit
 ### Starter kit for whipping up a React/SCSS project

 Please feel free to utilize this yourself if you find it useful.
+**It is still in progress**

 I am going to be expanding on the build script and
 architecture the more I learn about webpack and its capabilities.